 The course is open to social workers, counselors, substance abuse professionals, and other DMHAS licensed agency staff.
 Course certificates for 5 Cultural Competence CEs is presented upon completion of the course and evaluation.
 All courses are free.
 There are no penalties for cancellation.

-Registration for this training opens in November.
-Deadline is Monday, December 14, 2020.
+Registration for this training is closed.